luffy1727/aws-prep/README.md

 ##### The session will consist of:
 1. Reviewing past sessions
-2. Watching AWS lessons from udemy (Thank you @lbayarkhuu for the shared lesson)
+2. Watching AWS lessons from udemy (Thank you @lbayarkhuu for the shared account)
 3. 1 practice exam on the studied subjects (https://digitalcloud.training/)

 ## Day 1 notes: